superzorua/css-pseudoselectors-lesson/README.md

   transition: background-color 0.5s, font-size 0.5s;
 }
 ```
+You can even have these two properties change at different speeds--just give them different numbers.

 ###Exercise Instructions

 #####HTML file
 Create an index.html with three objects:

--One div that has an id and some text in it.
+- One div that has an id and some text in it.
--A link to another page (yours or someone else's) inside that div.
+- A link to another page (yours or someone else's) inside that div.
--One button that has an id and says "click me".
+- One button that has an id and says "click me".
--A wrapper div with the id "main" that has these two elements placed inside it.
+- A wrapper div with the id "main" that has these two elements placed inside it.

 #####CSS file
 Create a CSS file that uses the following:

--A rule that changes the text color of a link you've already visited.
+- A rule that changes the text color of a link you've already visited.
 Make it a color that is not the default purple.
--A rule that adds a width and a background color to your div with the id.
+- A rule that adds a width and a background color to your div with the id.
--A rule that changes one or more of those properties when you hover over the div.
+- A rule that changes one or more of those properties when you hover over the div.
--A rule that changes something about your button when your button is clicked.
+- A rule that changes something about your button when your button is clicked.
--A rule or rules that make those properties change smoothly rather than instantly.
+- A rule or rules that make those properties change smoothly rather than instantly.

 ####Bonus round
--Add an onclick to your button that changes the background color of the "main" div.
+- Add an onclick to your button that changes the background color of the "main" div.
 Make sure it changes smoothly!
--Add an onclick to your button that plays a sound.
+- Add an onclick to your button that plays a sound.
--Add both for MAXIMUM COOL!
+- Add both for MAXIMUM COOL!
--Research what other properties work with CSS transitions and add some to your div.
+- Research what other properties work with CSS transitions and add some to your div.